autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 1. [colcon](https://github.com/ros2/ros2/wiki/Colcon-Tutorial) is used to build and run tests.
 2. [launch testing](https://github.com/ros2/launch/tree/master/launch_testing) launches nodes and runs tests.
-3. [Testing in general](testing-in-general.md) describes the big picture of testing.
+3. [Testing guidelines](index.md) describes the different types of tests performed in Autoware and links to the corresponding guidelines.

 ## Integration testing